Beend Banoongaa Ghodi Chadhunga: Plot

 Jai is the youngest son of the wealthy and traditional Poddar family.
 He goes through life like a dream.
 One day, he sees Sarika and falls in love with her.
 He dreams of marrying her.
-Sarika, on the other hand, doesn't know Jai; she hasn't even seen him.
+Sarika doesn't know Jai and hasn't even seen him.
 All Sarika wants is to be is a doctor.
 However, in Marwari families, the women stay at home to look after their households while the men go out to work.
-So, Sarika's grandmother is against the young woman's becoming a doctor and wants her married as soon as possible.
+So, Sarika's grandmother is against the young woman becoming a doctor and wants her married off as soon as possible.
 On one side is Jai, pining for Sarika, and on the other side, is Sarika, with her dreams of being a doctor and no foreseeable plan of getting married.

 Eventually, Jai and Sarika get married with the blessings of both their families.
 But the Poddars are against Sarika's further education.
-She has to overcome their reservations and doubts in order to get enrolled in medical college.
+She has to overcome their reservations in order to get enrolled in medical college.

-Because as she starts going to college, many problems crop up within her in-laws' family.
-The discussions of this by their neighbors, relatives, family friends and employees of their business embarrassed them.
+As she starts going to college, many problems crop up within her in-laws' family.
+The discussions of this by their neighbors, relatives, family friends and employees of their business embarrass them.
 This embarrassment starts to change their minds.
 They give Sarika three months to prove that she can balance studies and family.
 However, this is not the only hurdle Sarika has to face.
 One of her college professors is hostile to her and tries everything possible to make her leave the course.
-In the end, all is settled, and Sarika completes her college earning her degree thus making her dream of becoming a doctor come true.
+In the end, all is settled, and Sarika completes her degree, thus realizing her dream of becoming a doctor.